keenlabs/keen-gem/README.md

 ### Usage

-Before making any API calls, you must supply keen-gem with a Project ID and an API Key.
+Before making any API calls, you must supply keen-gem with a Project ID.
 (If you need a Keen IO account, [sign up here](https://keen.io/) - it's free.)

-The recommended way to do this is to set `KEEN_PROJECT_ID` and `KEEN_API_KEY` in your environment.
+The recommended way to do this is to set `KEEN_PROJECT_ID` in your environment.
 If you're using [foreman](http://ddollar.github.com/foreman/), add this to your `.env` file:

     KEEN_PROJECT_ID=your-project-id
-    KEEN_API_KEY=your-api-key

 When you deploy, make sure your production environment variables are also set.
 For example, set [config vars](https://devcenter.heroku.com/articles/config-vars) on Heroku.
-(We recommend this environment-based approach because it keeps sensitive credentials out of the codebase.
+(We recommend this environment-based approach because it keeps sensitive information out of the codebase.
 If you can't do this, see the alternatives below.)

 If your environment is set up property, `Keen` is ready go immediately.
 Publish an event like this: